Information on Coronavirus in Rome

 Newest and updated restrictions:

 - Since the 3rd of November 2020, Regions and Autonomous provinces are classified into three different areas: yellow; orange; red.
 The colours stand for three risk scenarios, for which specific restrictive measures are foreseen.
-Rome and Lazio Region are currently classified as yellow areas;
+Rome and Latium/Lazio Region are currently classified as red areas

-- Curfew from 10 p.m. to 5 a.m.
-People are allowed to move during this hours only for work, school or medical grounds, or for other pressing reasons;
+- Curfew from 10:00 pm to 5:00 am.
+People are allowed to travel during these hours only for work, school or medical reasons, or for other urgent reasons

 - For more, please visit the FAQ- COVID 19- questions and answers by the Health Ministry.